 Because of the traumatic nature of sexual assault, victims are strongly encouraged to seek professional help.

-- On campus, free and confidential counseling services and referrals are available at Counseling and Career Planning Services in Ross Hall 417.
+- Free and confidential counseling and referrals are available on campus at Counseling Services, located in the Student Services Center, Suite 118.

-- If you would like to receive more information about your options for pressing charges, for reporting an incident, for filing internal complaints, or for counseling, please contact the university staff members whose departments and phone numbers are listed in this policy.
+- If you would like to receive more information about your options for pressing charges, reporting an incident, filing internal complaints, or counseling, please contact the university staff members whose departments and phone numbers are listed in this policy.

-- There are also support resources outside the UALR community.
-Counseling and Career Planning Services maintains a list of local therapists, including clinical psychologists, social workers, and psychiatrists in private practice.
+- There are also support resources outside the UA Little Rock community.
+Counseling Services maintains a list of local therapists, including clinical psychologists, social workers, and psychiatrists in private practice.
 Students and employees may have private insurance benefits that cover all or part of the cost of such counseling.
 Also, there are clinics in the community that operate on a sliding scale or have delayed payment plans.